 10. Crystal Bridges Museum

 Spearheaded by Alice Walton, Crystal Bridges has become a cultural beacon of Northwest Arkansas with modern looks that belie its love of Americana.
-The gallery houses American artists from Rockwell to Pollock.
-A collaboration with the Louvre, the High Museum of Art in Atlanta, and the Terra Foundation for American Art has also resulted in an enormous cultural exchange and a chance for art from all over the world to tour the state.
+The gallery houses include American artists from Rockwell to Pollock.
+A collaboration with the Louvre, the High Museum of Art in Atlanta, and the Terra Foundation for American Art have also resulted in an enormous cultural exchange and a chance for art from all over the world to tour the state.
+Crystal Bridges Museum is sure to delight.

 9. Crater of Diamonds

 This state park has a unique draw – yes, you really can find diamonds here.
-Somebody finds one just often enough to remind people that the park is here, and that the diamonds aren’t all gone.
+Somebody finds one just often enough to remind people that the park is here and that the diamonds aren’t all gone.
 Located near Murfreesboro, Arkansas, the park also holds lesser pieces of geological curiosity, as well.
+Crater Of Diamonds is an inexpensive day trip sure to excite and charm.

 8. Float the Buffalo River